 Jonathan was a talented musician, conscientious about his politics and helping others.
 He was well known in New Hope, often remembered as “an old soul” who loved a good debate.
 A freshman at Oberlin College, Jonathan died in a car accident at age 19.

 After his death his mother wrote to everyone that influenced her son, whether they knew him or not.
 James McBride was one of those people.
-He has volunteered his time on foundation projects ever since, including meeting with the English class at Foundation Academy to discuss The Color of Water.
+He has volunteered his time on foundation projects ever since, including meeting with the English class at Foundation Academies in Trenton to discuss The Color of Water.